 As a young coach, working with junior players, I also took this path.
 I followed the example of coaches that preceded me... but I’d like to think I didn't know any better.
 Now, I believe I do.
 I know this may be a controversial topic.
 Older generation coaches may be thinking, “In my day we ran up and down the hill when we didn’t listen to the coach….it toughened us up and forced us to get our act together”.
 That may be true, but it’s no longer ‘your day’.
 Although a cliche, times do in fact change.
-Research calls our generation of kids, generation Z (Parker et al 2010).
-Generation Z began around the early 2000s and is characterized by kids who’ve grown up communicating through technology.
-As coaches, we have a responsibility to know the behaviours of this generation and what approaches will best reach them.
+Research calls this generation of kids, generation Z (Parker et al 2010).
+Generation Z began around the early 2000s and is characterized by kids who’ve grown up communicating extensively via technology.
+As coaches, we have a responsibility to know the behaviours of this generation and what approaches will best serve them.

 In this article, we’ll look at why coaches still punish their players in so called ‘traditional’ ways, why it doesn’t work, and how alternative approaches could have a greater impact on both the player, and a coach’s relationship with him/her.